Written on 08 June 2019 - but with an extra late 'afterthought' added on 19 July 2019

 Above: This is the pic of me, unwisely, holding the pitot head as soon as the aircraft had landed following a close look at what remained of the Chernobyl nuclear power station.

-One of the staff officers accompanying the Russian Knights when they made their return visit to the Red Arrows at Scampton in September 1991 remembered me from 1989 and knew I could speak Russian.
+One of the staff officers accompanying the Russian Knights, when they made their return visit to the Red Arrows at Scampton in September 1991, remembered me from my visit to Kiev the previous year and knew I could speak Russian.
 He handed me a recent article from Krasnaya zvezda - literally Red Star, the official newspaper of the Soviet Ministry of Defence.
-From that article I learned that in the late-1980s, Nikolai Timofeyevich Antoshkin had been a two-star general commanding what was then the Kiev Military District.
-The Chairman of the Kiev Military Division State Commission had summoned General Antoshkin on 26 April 1986, the day of the Chernobyl accident.
+From that article I learned that in the mid-1980s, Nikolai Timofeyevich Antoshkin had been a two-star general commanding what was then the Kiev Military District.
+The Chairman of the Kiev State Commission had summoned General Antoshkin on 26 April 1986, the day of the Chernobyl accident.

 "Everything depends on you, the military," said the Chairman to Antoshkin.
 "The crater in the damaged reactor must be immediately sealed with sand."
 What was not clear was the answer to several important questions.
 What was the level of radiation above the reactor?
 Could men work there safely?
 How could they be protected?